Bryce-Soghigian/Data-Structures-In-Javascript/README.md

 - What did I do well?::Identified i needed to use bfs
 - What do I need to improve?:: my implementation of bfs
 - Intuitive Takeaways:: Make sure to chck the type of what they want you to return in this case they wanted a tree node but in my first solution i returned jsut the value as a number

+# 11/24/2020

+## Leetcode Problem 219
+- Difficulty::Easy
+- Duration::23 minutes
+- Interview Question Type:: Array/ Duplicate
+- What did I do well?::Identifying a way to track duplicates
+- What do I need to improve?:: Finding a more efficent way to check ajecent elements
+- Intuitive Takeaways::Always think about if you are going out of bounds when going through an array